Typhoon Safety Guide: What Tourists Need to Know When Visiting Japan

 3. Gather Essential Items, Including Japanese Cash

-Depending on where you are staying, a typhoon may hinder your ability to move around, potentially leaving you stranded.
-Major disasters like river flooding or landslides could also disrupt utilities such as electricity, making ATMs unavailable.
-To prepare for such situations, it's wise to have enough Japanese yen on hand to cover at least a week’s expenses.
+Depending on your location, a typhoon may limit your movement and leave you stranded.
+Major disruptions like flooding or landslides can also cut off utilities, making ATMs unusable.
+To prepare, carry enough Japanese yen to cover at least a week’s expenses.

 What to Do if Your Flight is Canceled or Delayed?